DEFRA/epr-packaging-frontend/README.md

 ### Inspect Redis keys in the session
 To view the keys in Redis cache, open browser and point at: http://localhost:8001/redis-stack/browser

+## MaxIssuesToProcess and MaxIssueReportSize app settings
+This is currently set to 1000 in the app settings.
+Basic calculations/tests for this limit means the maximum error/warning report size will never be greater than 5MB.
+If this issue limit increases the MaxIssueReportSize setting will also need changed to reflect this.

 # How To Test

 ### Unit tests